malva-ot/nomo/nomo-id-structures.md

 ### 3.3 Comparison

 The only meaningful evaluation between two Nomo strings is whether they are the same or different.
 Two strings are the same if and only if:

- - The glyph sets of the two strings are the same or are compatible
  - The two strings have the same number of glyphs
  - For all *n* from 1 to the length of the strings, the glyph at ordinal *n* in one string is the same or equivalent to the glyph at the same ordinal in the other string

-In the special case of zero-length strings, two strings are the same if and only if their respective glyphs sets are the same or are compatible.
-Conversely, zero-length strings of two incompatible glyph sets are not the same.
+For any two strings that have zero glyphs, there are no individual glyphs to compare, and so the the two strings are always considered equal even if the two strings are associated with different glyph sets and there are no glyph equivalence mappings between the two glyphs.

 ## 4. Name